CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Introduction

-In this paper we propose CodeGRU to better capture source code's context, syntax and structure when suggesting the next source code token.
-This work includes several new components.
-First, different from previous works \cite{White2015,Raychev2013a,Hindle2012}, we do not simply consider source code as text.
-To capture the structural dependencies, we propose \textit{code sampler}, a novel approach to carefully sample the noise-free data.
-It removes all the unnecessary code and transforms obfuscate code into its proper structure.
-Second, we propose a novel \textit{code regularize} technique, which parses the source code into an abstract syntax tree (AST) for encoding the contextual dependencies, which will be discussed in detail in \hyperref[CodeGRUInDetail]{section} \ref{CodeGRUInDetail}.
-The CodeGRU can effectively capture the right context even it is separated far apart in the code due to our novel \textit{code regularize} technique.
-Finally, we introduce a novel approach for variable size source code context learning.
+In this work, we present CodeGRU which considers the source code's context, syntax, and structure while suggesting the next source code token.
+This work does not simply consider source code as simple tokens of text.
+The CodeGRU introduces a novel approach which can correctly capture the source code context by leveraging the token type information.
+The CodeGRU can effectively capture the right context even it is separated far apart in the code.
+CodeGRU further proposes a novel approach which can learn variable size context while modeling source code.
+Unlike previous works \cite{hindle2012naturalness,white2015toward,raychev2014code,nguyen2018deep}, we do not treat the source code as a single sequence of text tokens instead we use a novel approach which builds the sequences based on source code’s structural and syntactical information.
+We evaluated CodeGRU with real-world data set with an independent test set with two software engineering applications: source code suggestion, and source code completion.

-This work make the following unique contributions: \begin{itemize} \item A novel approach for source code modeling is proposed, which consists of the \textit{Code Sampler} and the \textit{Code Regularizer}.
-The \textit{Code Sampler} selects noise-free data and transforms the source code into its proper structure and syntax.
-The \textit{Code Regularizer} parses the source code into an abstract syntax tree (AST) and encodes its contextual information.
-These two components help CodeGRU to capture contextual, syntaxtual and structural dependencies.
-CodeGRU also reduces the vocabulary size up to 10\%-50\% and helps to overcome the out of vocabulary issue. \item A novel method which learns variable size context of the source code is also proposed.
-Unlike previous works, we do not use fixed size context window approach to model the source code.
-The CodeGRU can learn variable size context of the source code and increases its context based on source code syntax and structure. \item An extensive evaluation of the CodeGRU on the real-world data set shows improvement in accuracy.
-Different from previous works, CodeGRU considers a large vocabulary size which enables it to suggest the next code token that has not appeared in the training data. \item We also present two use cases of CodeGRU: (1) code suggestion, which can suggest multiple predictions for the next code token, and (2) code generation, which can generate the whole next code sequence. \end{itemize}
+This work makes the following unique contributions: \begin{itemize} \item A novel approach for source code modeling is proposed, which can capture the source code context by leveraging the token type information. \item A novel method which learns the variable size context of the source code is proposed.
+Unlike previous works, we do not treat the source code as a single sequence of text tokens instead we use a novel approach which builds the sequences based on source code’s structural and syntactical information. \item An extensive evaluation of CodeGRU on the real-world data set shows that CodeGRU outperforms the state-of-the-art language models.
+We further evaluated CodeGRU with two software engineering applications: (1) source code suggestion, which can suggest multiple predictions for the next code token, and (2) code completion, which can complete the whole next code sequence.